-When you purchase a new Audi from the dealership, it’s protected by the Audi New Vehicle Limited Warranty, a bumper-to-bumper warranty that lasts for 4 years or 50,000 miles.
+When you purchase a new Audi from the dealership, it’s protected by the Audi New Vehicle Limited Warranty, a bumper-to-bumper warranty that lasts for 4 years or 50,000 miles – whichever comes first.
 The Audi warranty also comes with a 12-year corrosion warranty and 24-hour roadside assistance.

 Audi’s warranty covers nearly every mechanical and electrical component.
-If you experience a mechanical breakdown, the issue is likely to be covered by the manufacturer.
-One nice perk of Audi’s coverage is that if you purchase a 2017 to 2019 model, your first scheduled maintenance service at 10,000 miles or 12 months will also be covered at no charge.
+If you experience a mechanical breakdown, the issue will likely to be covered by the manufacturer.
+One nice perk of Audi’s coverage is that if you purchase a 2017-to-2019 model, your first scheduled maintenance service at 10,000 miles or 12 months will also be covered at no charge.

 Audi warranty coverage is transferable to new owners if you sell your vehicle before the coverage period expires.

 While the Audi warranty is comprehensive, like any car warranty, there are a few exclusions.
 Audi’s factory warranty does not cover:

 - Environmental damage, accidents, or vandalism

 - Damage from improper repairs or infrequent maintenance

 - Parts or accessories in vehicles used for a competitive purpose